 In no way will identifying yourself be a disadvantage to you.
 Nothing will appear on your academic transcript that would identify you as a student with a disability.

-If you become a Glendon student, you should contact Glendon’s Counselling, Career & Disabilities Services to arrange an appointment with a disabilities counsellor as soon as possible after you accept your offer of admission to arrange for academic accommodations.
+If you become a Glendon student, you should contact Glendon’s Accessibility, Well-Being and Counselling (AWC) Centre to arrange an appointment with a disabilities counsellor as soon as possible after you accept your offer of admission to arrange for academic accommodations.
 Make the appointment as soon as possible to ensure that you’re able to make your arrangements in time for your classes to begin!

 Degree programs with field placement/practicums